Chyzwar/Bootstrap3Workflow/README.md

     </li>
     <li>Add generated sniped to your index.html before the end of body</li>
 </ol>
-When you want to write CSS/LESS do it in app/assets/stylesheets/less/main.less, use import if page is big enough When you want to write javascript do it in  app/assets/javascripts/interaction.js, to add another jvascript use grunfile concat config
+When you want to write CSS/LESS do it in app/assets/stylesheets/less/main.less, use import if page is big enough.
+When you want to write javascript do it in  app/assets/javascripts/interaction.js, to add another jvascript use grunfile concat config
 Idealy webage will have only one css and one javascript during producton.